Carlo Abarth: Before World War II

 raced motorbikes, winning his first race on a James Cycle in Salzburg on 29 July 1928.
 He would be European champion five times, along with continuing his engineering.
 After a serious accident in Linz he abandoned motorbike racing, and designed a sidecar (1933) with which he managed to beat the Orient Express railway on the 1300 km stretch from Vienna to Ostend (1934).

 He moved permanently to Italy in 1934, where he met Ferdinand Porsche's son-in-law Anton Piëch, and married his secretary.
-In 1939 Abarth was long hospitalized and had his racing career end, due to a racing accident in Ljubljana, Slovenia, on Večna pot.
+In 1939, Abarth was long hospitalized and had his racing career end, due to a racing accident in Ljubljana, Slovenia, on Večna pot.
 Other than visits to Austria and Italy, he remained in Slovenia until the war was over.
-During this time he worked at Ignaz Vok's factory.
+During this time he worked at Ignaz Vok's factory in Ljubljana (Šiška).

 After World War II

 Following this, he moved to Merano, from where his ancestors originated.
 Abarth got to know both Tazio Nuvolari and the family-friend Ferry Porsche, and, together with engineer Rudolf Hruska and Piero Dusio, he established the Compagnia Industriale Sportiva Italia (CIS Italia, later becoming Cisitalia), having the Italian Porsche Konstruktionen agency (1943–48).
 The first automobile outcome of this cooperation was the rather unsuccessful Tipo 360 F1 prototype (see also Porsche 360).
 The CIS Italia project ended when Dusio moved to Argentina (1949).

 Abarth then founded the Abarth & C. company with Cisitalia racing driver Guido Scagliarini in Bologna (31 March 1949), using his astrological sign, the scorpion, as the company logo.
 The same year, Abarth & Co moved to Turin.
 Financed by Scagliarini's father Armando Scagliarini, the company made racing cars, and became a major supplier of high-performance exhaust pipes, that still are in production as Abarth.
 On 20 October 1965 Abarth personally set various speed records at the Autodromo Nazionale Monza.

 He sold the company on 31 July 1971 to Fiat, although he continued to manage it as a CEO for a period.
 Later he moved back to Vienna, Austria, where he died in 1979.